nilandasd/RDBMS/README.md

 A simple rdbm with a paged file manager, record based file manager, a relation manager, a index manager, and a query engine.
 Built in C++, and runs on linux.

 ## Paged File Manager:
-The paged file manager is the most simple of the components.
+The paged file manager(PFM) is the most simple of the components.
+It opens files and returns a filehandler, and also closes files.
+Second,

+### FileHandler
-It firstly handles opening and closing files.
-Second, it enforces the usage of reading and writing to an opened files via 4098 Byte buffers or 'pages'.
+A object exposed by the PFM that enforces the usage of reading and writing to an opened files via 4098 Byte buffers or 'pages'.

 ## Record Based File Manager:
 The record based file manager(RBFM), defines the logic of how the information on each page is organized.